About HortGuide

 Regional plant knowledge, built for the people who actually do the work.

-HortGuide is a horticulture field guide for Western Washington.
-Every profile, every guide, every recommendation is written for this climate, this soil, and these conditions - not adapted from national data.
+HortGuide is a self-improving knowledge base for horticulture, anchored to the Puget Sound lowlands.
+Every profile, every guide, every recommendation is verified against this climate, this soil, and these conditions.

 What this site does